 Can a member of the public request that a project be reviewed?

-Members of the public should contact the ministry through the CSO should they feel a project, operation or activity requires an environmental assessment prior to proceeding.
+Members of the public should contact the Ministry through Central Support Services should they feel a project, operation or activity requires an environmental assessment prior to proceeding.

 Once a project clears the process